benlife5/sorry/README.md

 ## License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)

 The actual game of Sorry is copyrighted by Hasbro.

-This project was intended to be education and not as a replacement for the actual game.
+This project was intended to be educational and not a replacement for the actual game.

 App Icon made by [Freepik](http://www.freepik.com) from [Flaticon](https://www.flaticon.com)